trilitech/tezos-developer-docs/docs/tutorials/smart-contract/cameligo.md

 - A type that describes the contract's storage, in this case an integer.
 The storage can be a primitive type such as an integer, string, or timestamp, or a complex data type that contains multiple values.
-For more information on contract data types, see [Smart contract concepts](../../../smart-contracts/smart-contracts-concepts/).
+For more information on contract data types, see [Data types](../../smart-contracts/data-types).

 - Internal functions called entrypoints that run code when clients call the contract.